 This could work if you’re living in a country where the cost of living is low.
 If you’re just doing online English teaching as a side gig, then you could make this work too.

 Marketplaces can also be a great place to get your feet wet and see if online teaching is for you.
-But for long term sustainability, you may prefer the third option.
+But for long-term sustainability, you may prefer the third option.

-#3 Working For Yourself
+#3 Working for Yourself

 This option is potentially more lucrative.
 But it will take you much longer to get up and running.
 The first question is, where do you find students?
 If you’re not on a marketplace or working for a company, then you have to get out there and find people.

 Your best starting point will be among your own personal and professional contacts.
 Get in touch with people to let them know that you’re teaching English online and are looking for clients.
-Do you homework beforehand: set up a booking page where people can pay and book their sessions.
+Do your homework beforehand: set up a booking page where people can pay and book their sessions.

-You can even consider setting up a simple one page website to start collecting email addresses.
+You can even consider setting up a simple one-page website to start collecting email addresses.

 You can also start putting up adverts around where you live.
 Even if you live in an English-speaking country, there are bound to be English learners in your area who would appreciate the convenience of an online lesson.